-Deans, Directors, and Department Chairs are responsible for ensuring this program is followed within their area of authority.
-He or she should select a person to act as safety coordinator or appoint a safety committee with appropriate authority to oversee the guidelines of this program.
+Deans, Directors, and Department Chairs are responsible for ensuring this program is followed within their authority area.
+They should select a person to act as a safety coordinator or appoint a safety committee with appropriate authority to oversee this program's guidelines.

-Employees should be involved in all phases of this program implementation including exposure identification, risk assessment and control of work practices risk factors.
+Employees should be involved in all phases of this program implementation, including exposure identification, risk assessment, and control of work-practice risk factors.
 They must perform work duties according to the training provided.
 Employees Must:

 - Identify ergonomically related concerns to their supervisor for corrective action, and participate in ergonomics training when provided

 - Follow UNM Policy regarding the reporting of any injury or illness.
 An employee should not "self-prescribe" medical devices, braces, or splints.
 These items should be used under a doctor's supervision.

 Supervisors and Managers are responsible for implementing this ergonomic program in their area of authority.
 Supervisors and managers must: